 This symposium will explore the diverse, dynamic and multifaceted roles of RNA across a spectrum of cellular processes.
 It will provide an interdisciplinary discussion of the roles of non-coding RNAs in both prokaryotes and eukaryotes, with the aim of enhancing our understanding of gene regulation and function.

 - Non-coding RNAs in prokaryotes

-- piRNAs, other types eukaryotic small RNAs (including tRF), transcriptional silencing
+- piRNAs, other types of eukaryotic small RNAs (including tRF), transcriptional silencing

 - Structure-function, evolution, modifications, ncRNA RBPs